GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 ## Next steps

-The next step is to harden the newly created cluster:
+The next step is to harden the newly created cluster.

 [GKE Hardening Instructions](SECURITY.md)